timeoutdigital/docless/README.md

 ```

 Arguably, a correct JSON schema encoding for ADTs would use the *oneOf*
-keyword (sum types).
-However, swagger encodes these data types using
+keyword.
+However, for historical reasons Swagger encodes these data
-*allOf*, which corresponds instead to union types.
+types using *allOf*.

 ``` {.scala}
 scala> Contact.schema.asJson